FGiannini95/FGiannini95/README.md

-### Hi, I am Fedrico and I am a Full Stack Web Developer 👋
+### Hi, I am Fedrico, a Full Stack Web Developer 👋

 <!--
 **FGiannini95/FGiannini95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.